Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Active Brownian particles

 where $\mathcal{N}[\rho]$ is non-gradient terms, such as $\Delta |\nabla \rho|^2$.
 The effective free energy is expressed as

-Here, $\tilde{f}_1, \tilde{f}_2$ are polynomials in $\rho$ and up to second-order in $\Pe$.
+Here, $\tilde{f}_1, \tilde{f}_2$ are \NY{polynomials in $\rho$ and $\Pe$}.
 They can be computed from $f_1,f_2,f_3,g_1,g_2$ in Eq.~\eqref{eq.ABP.polarity} into Eq.~\eqref{eq.ABP.density}.
 We focus on the bulk part of the effective free energy $\tilde{f}_1$, from which we can evaluate the coexistence line of the phase separation.
 In this analysis, we estimate the hydrodynamic equation for the density field by replacing $\rho$ by $\rho - \rho_0$ in the dictionary terms.
-We focus on the scales $\tau_\mathrm{w}=0.02\tau$ and $k_{\mathrm{max}}=0.1$ when the error is lowest.
-In this case, $n^*=17$.
-The estimated effective free energy reproduces two minima when $\Pe > 36$.
-The minima of $\tilde{f}_1$ with respect to $\rho$ is shown in Fig.~\ref{fig.ABP.phase} as a function of $\Pe$.
+We focus on the scales $\tau_\mathrm{w}=0.02\tau$ and $k_{\mathrm{max}}=0.1$ when the error is lowest. \NY{ We performed the estimation using the dictionary terms up to linear order in $\Pe$, namely $\alpha=\Pe$ in Eq.~\eqref{eq.densityb} and Eq.\eqref{eq.polarity2b}.
+This is the same as in Sec.~\ref{sec.result.ABP}.
+In addition to the first case, we performed the second case in which we include the dictionary terms up to second order in $\Pe$, namely $\alpha=\Pe,\Pe^2$.
+In the first and second cases, we obtained $n^*=15$ and $n^*=20$, respectively. } The estimated effective free energy reproduces two minima when \NY{the number of dictionary terms is large enough}.
+The minima of $\tilde{f}_1$ with respect to $\rho$ \BR{are} shown in Fig.~\ref{fig.ABP.phase} as a function of $\Pe$.
 We also measure the histogram of local density in particle simulations of ABPs.
-The points in Fig.~\ref{fig.ABP.phase} are the peak densities of the histogram.
-At the quantitative level, the estimated coexistence curve deviates from the actual simulation results.
-Still, the estimated result qualitatively reproduces the $\Pe$ dependence of the phase separation.
-When we use fewer dictionary terms than the optimal $n$, the estimated effective free energy does not reproduce the coexistence of dense and dilute phases.
+The points in Fig.~\ref{fig.ABP.phase} are the peak densities of the histogram. \NY{ Although the coexistence of dense and dilute phases can be reproduced, the transition value of $\Pe$ deviates from the simulation result ($\Pe \approx 50$) when $\alpha=\Pe$.
+The estimated transition value is $\Pe \approx 20$.
+On the other hand, when $\alpha=\Pe, \Pe^2$, the transition value of $\Pe$ is close to the simulation result, $\Pe \approx 50$. } When we use fewer dictionary terms than the optimal $n$, the estimated effective free energy does not reproduce the coexistence of dense and dilute phases.
 On the other hand, including more terms does not improve the result.
-This analysis suggests that $n^*$ is determined so that the estimated hydrodynamic equation can reproduce the $\Pe$ dependence of the phase separation.
-We should stress that our method does neither estimate the free energy directly nor assume its existence.
-We estimate dynamical equations of the continuum fields from the data of particle dynamics.
+This analysis suggests that $n^*$ is determined so that the estimated hydrodynamic equation can reproduce the $\Pe$ dependence of the phase separation. \NY{ Nevertheless, the actual values of dense and dilute density can not be quantitatively reproduced by the estimation results.
+This is because the dictionary includes the terms only lower-order in $\rho$, which limits the expressibility of the effective free energy.
+Including the higher-order terms in the dictionary does not solve this issue because those higher-order terms are strongly correlated with the lower-order terms and prevent reliable estimation. } We should stress that our method does \NY{not} estimate the free energy directly nor assume its existence.
+We estimate the dynamical equations of the continuum fields from the data of particle dynamics.